-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-A vulnerable use must only be located in a bushfire-prone area if a tolerable risk from bushfire can be achieved and maintained, having regard to: (a) the location, characteristics, nature and scale of the use; (b) whether there is an overriding benefit to the community; (c) whether there is no suitable alternative lower-risk site; (d) the emergency management strategy and bushfire hazard management plan; and (e) other advice, if any, from the TFS.
-A2 P2 An emergency management strategy, endorsed by the TFS or accredited person, that provides for mitigation measures to achieve and maintain a level of tolerable risk that is specifically developed to address the characteristics, nature and scale of the use considering: No Performance Criterion. (a) the nature of the bushfire-prone vegetation including the type, fuel load, structure and flammability; (b) the ability of occupants of the vulnerable use to: (i) protect themselves and defend property from bushfire attack;
+Acceptable Solutions Performance Criteria

+Α1 P1 No Acceptable Solution.
+A vulnerable use must only be located in a bushfire-prone area if a tolerable risk from bushfire can be achieved and maintained, having regard to: (a) the location, characteristics, nature and scale of the use; (b) whether there is an overriding benefit to the community; whether there is no suitable alternative (c) lower-risk site; the emergency management strategy and (d) bushfire hazard management plan; and (e) other advice, if any, from the TFS.
+P2 A2 No Performance Criterion.
+An emergency management strategy, endorsed by the TFS or accredited person, that provides for mitigation measures to achieve and maintain a level of tolerable risk that is specifically developed to address the characteristics, nature and scale of the use considering: the nature of the bushfire-prone vegetation including the type, fuel load, structure and flammability; the ability of occupants of the vulnerable (b) use to: (i) protect themselves and defend property from bushfire attack; (ii) evacuate in an emergency; and (iii) understand and respond to instructions in the event of a bushfire; and (c) any bushfire protection measures available to reduce risk to emergency service personnel.

-(ii) evacuate in an emergency; and (iii) understand and respond to instructions in the event of a bushfire; and (c) any bushfire protection measures available to reduce risk to emergency service personnel.
-A3 РЗ con mea ushfire hazard management plan that tains appropriate bushfire protection asures that is certified by the TFS or an redited person.
+A bushfire hazard management plan that contains appropriate bushfire protection measures that is certified by the TFS or an accredited person.

 No Performance Criterion.